wilsonte-umich/mdi-suite-template/shared/README.md

             - <suite>//shared-options
 ```

-The pipelines framework will only look for external component files
+If running in developer mode, the MDI pipelines framework looks for external component files
-in definitive suite repositories; we cannot assume that an end
+in a forked repository first, if it exists.
+Otherwise, it falls back to using
-user will have an active fork of any given external repository.
+files from definitive suite repositories.

 ## Shared component versioning